drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 * This approach does not support inter-scope/inter-tenant communication by itself.
 * Support X.509 client certificate authentication for devices.

+### Tenants own their devices

+A tenant owns/contains its devices.
+That means that as soon as a tenant is being deleted, its devices must be deleted as well.

+It is ok to "soft delete" (mark deleted) the devices or tenant first, if the deletion takes more time/operations, than a simple removal of the entry.

+Deleting and re-creating a tenant with the same ID must not bring back the devices previously owned by the tenant.

 ### Use case: Replace device, keep stable ID

 It should be possible to replace a physical device (e.g. device ID `d1`) with a new physical device, keeping the same